meflynn/beyond-the-wire-appendix/docs/02-contact-benefits.md

 ## Survey Coverage

-Figure \@ref{fig:survey-coverage} shows the countries included in our analysis and help to illustrate the geographic coverage of our survey.
+Figure \@ref{fig:survey-map} shows the countries included in our analysis and help to illustrate the geographic coverage of our survey.
 Our initial rules for inclusion were based on a count of the countries that had an average of $\geq100$ U.S. military personnel per year deployed within their borders since 1990.
 This yielded a fairly large initial sample of 34 countries.
-From this list we further identified the countries that had average annual deployment levels $\geq$ 10,000 U.S. military personnel (the United Kingdom, Germany, Italy, South Korea, and Japan).
+From this list we further identified the countries that had average annual deployment levels $\geq$ 10,000 U.S. military personnel (the United Kingdoacm, Germany, Italy, South Korea, and Japan).
 We added Kuwait to this list as the value fell just below the 10,000 threshold.
 From there we proceeded to include other countries where the U.S. military presence was likely to be large enough to elicit a reaction from the public, thereby providing the variation we need the conduct our survey.
 We also focused on countries where the U.S. military had a historically notable presence, or cases that were of contemporary relevance.

 For example, the average value for the Philippines is only 1,042 but the the long historical presence of U.S. military facilities in the Philippines, as well as that country's status as a former colony, makes it an attractive case.
 Alternatively,  Poland has an average score of 28 U.S. personnel since 1990, but with recent Russian aggression and the increase in U.S. personnel deployed to Poland, this is a case that is of great contemporary relevance for our analysis as it will help us to look at attitudes towards U.S. military personnel in a country that does not have a long-term history of hosting such deployments.